-The Via dei Cavalleggeri was one of our winter excursions, ideal for trekking along the cliffs between sky, sea and earth!
-We chose this suggestive itinerary in the land that was once the land of the Etruscans, among cliffs overlooking the sea, Mediterranean scrub and ancient tombs of the Tusci.
+The Via dei Cavalleggeri was one of our winter hikes, ideal for treks along the cliffs between sky, sea and land!

 Why the Horsemen’s Way

-The cavalrymen also had, at the time, an important health control function to prevent infectious diseases of that time, such as cholera and typhus, brought by seafarers, from spreading on land.
-The path is almost always halfway up the coast, immersed in the Mediterranean maquis; from time to time the panorama opens up and offers a magical view of the cliffs and islands of the Tuscan Archipelago, first and foremost the Island of Elba.
+The trail is almost always halfway up the hillside, surrounded by Mediterranean scrub; from time to time the view opens up and offers a magical view of the cliffs and islands of the Tuscan Archipelago, primarily Elba Island.

 Fairy Hole on the Via dei Cavalleggeri

-The small bay takes its name from the Etruscan tombs, called holes as we will see, which welcomed the dead of the Tusci civilization.
-There is also, unfailingly, a legend that tells of a young fisherman, Valerio, who ventured into these places to look for the sirens, from which he was later captured and imprisoned in a cave.
-His fiancée returned every day to these rocks to cry and look for him in vain.
-One day a dolphin turned one of her tears into a pearl and gave it to the mermaid in exchange for the young man who was finally freed.
+The small bay takes its name from the Etruscan tombs, called holes as we shall see, that housed the dead of the Tusci civilization.
+There is also, unfailingly,a legend that tells of a young fisherman, Valerius, who ventured into these places to look for mermaids, by whom he was later captured and imprisoned in a cave .

-Here the rocks are characterised by the so-called “tafoni”, cavities of various sizes that form in granular rocks such as sandstones.
-In fact, salt water, coming from the sea, settles on the rocks and evaporates with the heat of the sun: the salt crystals move the sandstone granules, which are then removed by the wind.
-With this chemical and mechanical system the small cavities widen and melt, while the more resistant parts of the rock form thin walls so that a fantastic petrified latticework develops that covers the surface of the rocks.
+Here the rocks are characterized by so-called “tafoni,” cavities of various sizes that form in granular rocks such as sandstones.
+In fact, salt water, coming from the sea, settles on the rocks and evaporates with the heat of the sun: the salt crystals dislodge the sandstone granules, which are then removed by the wind.
+With this chemical and mechanical system, the small cavities enlarge and melt, while the stronger parts of the rock form thin walls so that a fantastic petrified lattice develops and covers the surface of the rocks.

 Fairy Hole and Tusci’s Tombs